vmware/singleton/content/en/docs/overview/singleton-service/configurations/enable-product-white-list.md

 draft: false
 ---

-Singleton Service add a new feature to support the product white list defination, that means only the products that defined in Singleton Service can work well to get translations and get supported language list.
+Singleton Service adds a new feature to support the product white list defination, that means only the product in the white list can work well to get translations and get supported language list.
 It is no impact for *DateTimes / Numbers / Currencies / Plurals / Measurements / DateFields / RegionList* .

 By default, this feature is disabled.